okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-design-rate-limits/main/index.md

 The `terraform plan` and `terraform apply` commands have a `refresh=false` option that runs the commands without refresh requests.
 When this option is used, the commands run using the existing state file.

-> **Note:** Run your configuration without refreshing only if admins and other applications aren't managing your org.
+> **Note:** Run your configuration without refreshing only if admins and other apps aren't managing your org.
 Otherwise, configuration drift can occur and cause errors.

 Use the `refresh=false` option to apply a Terraform configuration: